-And it falls right in the middle of Women’s History Month, the perfect time to reflect on the women who have played a pivotal role in our culture, whether fighting tirelessly for the rights we enjoy today or carving out paths for women to be fully and unabashedly themselves.
+International Women’s Day falls right in the middle of Women’s History Month, making it the perfect time to reflect on the women who have played a pivotal role in our culture, whether fighting tirelessly for the rights we enjoy today or carving out paths for women to be fully and unabashedly themselves.

 Luckily, NYC gives you ample opportunity to do that, with statues, murals and other memorials highlighting incredible women and/or championing the power of women in general!

 Here are some of our favorites, with a map at the end as well to make them easier to find!